Manaslu Circuit ( MCT ) Trek

 No, we don’t have a solo package for Manaslu, but we do offer a solo trek with guides and a porter, which will incur an additional cost.
 You can also trek solo, but it has to be adjusted for some groups of trekkers.

-Is Manaslu Larke Pass Difficult Trek?
+Is Manaslu Larke Pass a Difficult Trek?

 Yes, the Manaslu Larke Pass trek is a moderate to challenging level trek.
 You have to trek at an altitude of over 5000m, raising the risk of altitude sickness.
 The distance and duration of the trek are long and will take a toll on your body.